 - Loss of consortium: The accident affected any aspect of your relationship with your spouse.

-How Damages Work in Wrongful Death Cases
+How Damages Work in Wrongful Death Cases in Alabama

 How Much Are Your Injuries Worth?